yahayayabo/GBM_TME/README.md

 ### Glioblastoma instructed microglia transit to heterogeneous phenotypic states with dendritic cell-like features in patient tumors and patient-derived orthotopic xenografts

-Here you will find a guide on how to create figures in Yabo et al. 2023
+Here you will find the scripts to create figures in Yabo et al. 2023